U.S. Supreme Court conservatives lean against race-conscious student admissions | Education

 - United States

 Conservative U.S. Supreme Court justices signaled skepticism on Monday toward the legality of race-conscious admissions policies in cases involving Harvard University and the University of North Carolina that could imperil affirmative action programs often used to boost enrollment of Black and Hispanic students.
-The court heard tense arguments in appeals by a group founded by anti-affirmative action activist Edward Blum of lower court rulings upholding programs used at the two prestigious schools to foster student diversity.
-The justices heard nearly three hours of arguments in the UNC case before turning to the Harvard dispute.
+The court, which has a 6-3 conservative majority, heard tense arguments lasting nearly five hours in appeals by a group founded by anti-affirmative action activist Edward Blum of lower court rulings upholding policies used by the two prestigious schools to foster student diversity.

-The court's 6-3 conservative majority made clear its sympathy toward the challengers, while the liberal justices defended the limited consideration of race in admissions as one factor among many.
+The conservative justices voiced doubt about allowing race to be considered at all in admissions decisions by colleges and universities and emphasized that court precedents allowing such policies had cautioned that they should not exist forever.
+The liberal justices defended a limited consideration of race in admissions as one factor among many to give opportunities to deserving applicants.
 Rulings are due by the end of June.
-"College admissions are a zero-sum game," conservative Justice Samuel Alito said.
-"And if you give a 'plus' to a person who falls within the category of under-represented minority, but not to somebody else, then you are disadvantaging the other student."
+"So what is your response to the simple argument that college admissions are a zero-sum game?" conservative Justice Samuel Alito asked a lawyer representing a group of students supporting UNC's policy.
+"And if you give a 'plus' to a person who falls within the category of under-represented minority, but not to somebody else, you're disadvantaging the latter student?"

-"When is your sunset?
-When does this end?" conservative Justice Amy Coney Barrett asked about UNC's consideration of race in admissions.
-The court's three liberal justices grilled Patrick Strawbridge, the lawyer for the challengers, in the UNC case.

-"You keep saying that you object to the use of race standing alone" in deciding which applicants to admit, Justice Ketanji Brown Jackson, the first Black woman to serve on the court, told Strawbridge.
-"But as I read the record and understand their process, it's never standing alone, that it's in the context of all of the other factors - there are 40 factors about all sorts of things that the admissions office is looking at.
-And you haven't demonstrated or shown one situation in which all they look at is race," Jackson added.

-The court is confronting this divisive issue four months after its major rulings curtailing abortion rights and widening gun rights.
-'CHECKING A BOX'
+The court is confronting this divisive issue four months after its conservative majority drove major rulings curtailing abortion rights and widening gun rights.
+'AMERICAN PLURALISM'

-Liberal Justice Elena Kagan said, "I thought that part of what it meant to be an American and to believe in American pluralism is that, actually, our institutions are reflective of who we are as a people in all our variety."
-Conservative Chief Justice John Roberts said that if schools no longer are permitted to solicit applicants' race through "checking a box" on an admissions application as they now can, "maybe there'd be an incentive for a university to, in fact, pursue race-neutral alternatives."
+Liberal Justice Elena Kagan said the plaintiffs are arguing that it does not matter if institutions are racially diverse in an American society that is quite diverse.
+"I thought that part of what it meant to be an American and to believe in American pluralism is that actually our institutions are reflective of who we are as a people in all our variety," Kagan said.

-Justice Sonia Sotomayor, the only Hispanic ever to serve on the court, pointed to disadvantages that Black applicants might have experienced before applying to attend a college.
-"If you're Black, you're more likely to be in an under-resourced school, you're more likely to be taught by teachers who are not as qualified as others, you're more likely to be viewed as having less academic potential," Sotomayor said.
+Justice Ketanji Brown Jackson, the first Black woman to serve on the court, said that given schools' lawful ability to consider dozens of personal factors it might be unconstitutional to disallow the recognition of race among them.
+Jackson said that if "a university can take into account and value all of the other background and personal characteristics of other applicants, but they can't value race, what I'm worried about is that that seems to me to have the potential of causing more of an equal-protection problem than it's actually solving."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)